Feyenoord, Atletico & Lazio await Celtic in Europe

 Last updated on .From the section European Football

-Celtic have been drawn to face Feyenoord, Atletico Madrid and Lazio in the Champions League group stage.
+Celtic will face Dutch champions Feyenoord, Atletico Madrid and Lazio in the Champions League group stage.

 The Scottish Premiership title-winners feature in Europe's top club competition - this time in Group E - for a second successive season.